wiiggee1/D7047/README.md

 #### Final project - Evaluating three Pre-trained Transfer Learning models for Pneumonia detection

 ##### Abstract:
+"Chest X-Rays are a medical imaging method used to detect pneumonia.
+The x-ray images have to be evaluated by a trained radiologist to determine if the patient is infected.
-"For applications with little training data, transfer learning can be used to apply a pre-trained model on different data.
+To support the decision, medical computer vision techniques can be used.
+In modern computer vision, deep learning is the most common method.
+For applications with little training data, transfer learning can be used to apply a pre-trained model on different data.
 In this paper, we compare three different pre- trained models: GoogleNet, ResNet-50 and DenseNet.
 These are